getify/Functional-Light-JS/manuscript/ch5.md

 snapUp3( 3.14 ) == snapUp3( snapUp3( 3.14 ) );      // true
 ```

-Mathematical-style idempotence is **not** restricted to mathematic operations.
+Mathematical-style idempotence is **not** restricted to mathematical operations.
 Another place we can illustrate this form of idempotence is with JavaScript primitive type coercions:

 ```js
 var x = 42, y = "hello";